ImtaeZ/PDF-Merger/README.md

 # PDF Merger
-This is another easy Python projecy in my "EASY AUTOMATION PYTHON PROJECTS SERIE"
+This is another easy Python project in my "EASY AUTOMATION PYTHON PROJECTS SERIE"

 # What does it do
 As in the name it combined all pdf into 1